 • Do not touch anything.
 Suspect fingerprints may be smudged or overlapped.

-• Avoid cleaning up evidence until a Forensic Officer has completed their examination.
+• Avoid cleaning up evidence until a forensic officer has completed their examination and advised you can do so.

-• Install a high quality video alarm system.
+• Install a high-quality video alarm system.
 Clean and inspect your system regularly.
 Retain several days of saved video surveillance.
-It is likely someone connected to the crime has attended the store prior to an incident.
+It is likely that someone connected to the crime has attended your store prior to the incident.

-• Ensure that inventory lists are accurate and up-to-date.
-If items stolen during an incident are equipped with serial numbers, provide them as soon as possible to responding officers.
+• Ensure that inventory lists are accurate and up to date.
+If items stolen during an incident have serial numbers, provide them to responding officers as soon as possible.

-• Maintain your store's external environment.
-Ensure mature trees and shrubbery are trimmed to improve sight lines from access points.
+• Maintain your store's exterior.
+Ensure mature trees and shrubbery are trimmed to improve sightlines around access points.

 • Keep side and service doors locked at all times.
 Do not use the back door.

-• Move interior and exterior displays, or signage, that obscure sight-lines which could provide a potential hiding spot for a robber from store windows.
+• Move interior and exterior displays or signage that obscure sightlines and could provide a potential hiding spot for a robber from store windows

 Attentiveness and Interactions